JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/mesh/object_output.rst

 Description
 -----------
-This node edit the input object's data based on a new input data.
+This node edits the input object's data based on a new input data.

 .. image:: images/mesh_object_output_node.png
    :width: 200pt

 Options
 -------
-- **Mesh Data** - This option let you write a mesh data block to the input object.
-Since the mesh data block carry only the vertices locations,edge indices and polygons indices info, those data will be the only data in the output object.
-(A bmesh data block carry more information than the mesh data block like vertices normals.)
+- **Mesh Data** - This option lets you write a mesh data block to the input object.
+Since the mesh data block carries only the vertices locations, edge, indices, and polygons indices info, those will be the only data in the output object.
+(A bmesh data block carries more information than the mesh data block like vertices normals.)
-- **Bmesh** - This option let you write a bmesh data block to the input object.
+- **Bmesh** - This option lets you write a bmesh data block to the input object.
 A bmesh data block carry much more information than the mesh data block, such extra informations like *Vertex Normals*, *Vertex group weights* and *Material indices*.
-- **Vertices** - This option will only edit the vertices locations, that is, the input object should already have some data and you are just editing the vertices locations of these data.
-This option is much faster than the **Mesh Data** option assuming all you do is editing the vertices.
+- **Vertices** - This option will only edit the vertices locations, that is, the input object should already have some data and you are just editing the vertices locations of this data.
+This option is much faster than the **Mesh Data** option assuming all you do is edit the vertices.

 Inputs
 ------

 - **Object** - An object to edit, The plus button let you add a new object and write to it.
-- **Mesh Data** - A mesh data to write to the input object.
+- **Mesh Data** - Mesh data to write to the input object.
 (Only for the Mesh Data option)
-- **Bmesh** - A bmesh to write to the input object.
+- **Bmesh** - Bmesh to write to the input object.
 (Only for the Bmesh option)
-- **Vertices** - A vector list that represent the new locations for the vertices.
+- **Vertices** - Vector list that represents the new locations for the vertices.
 (Only for the vertices option)
 - **Material Indices** - An integer list, the 1st integer represent the index of the material of the 1st polygon, the 2nd integer represent the index of the material of the 2nd polygon, ....